-During our visit to the LACROIX Electronics site, Claude Bourget, Director of the Electronics activity at LACROIX, gave us a long interview, in which he explains in detail the intralogistics challenges of the Group’s new factory, and the implementation of a Skypod® system to meet them.
-In the demanding context of a complete relocation of LACROIX Electronics’ activities, and therefore deadlines to be met to avoid penalising production.
+During our visit to the LACROIX Electronics warehouse, Claude Bourget, Director of the Electronics activity at LACROIX, shared insights on the intralogistics challenges of their new factory and the implementation of a Skypod® system to address them—all within the demanding timeline of the company’s full relocation.

 Hello Claude Bourget, can you tell us about LACROIX’s Electronics business?

-Claude Bourget: Electronics is the foundation of our industrial activity.
-As such, we are involved in the design, industrialisation and production of embedded systems and industrial connected objects.
+LACROIX Electronics is the foundation of our industrial activity.
+As such, we are involved in the design, industrialization and production of embedded systems and industrial connected objects.

 What is the history of this site, which you recently inaugurated?